Memory

 Installation

-The memory system requires the memory extra:
+The memory system requires the memory extra (included in main):

-pip install "wren-engine[memory]"
+pip install "wren-engine[memory]" # memory only

 Indexing the schema